 Iconic Lean Ready-to-Drink Protein Shake

 1 bottle, 12 fl oz: 130 calories, 2 g fat, 0 g saturated fat, 220 mg sodium, 8 g carbs, 4 g fiber, 3 g sugar, 20 g protein

 Full of sweeteners, toxic contaminants, chemical additives, and trans fat, many protein powder labels read like the stock list of a chemistry lab.
 But not this pre-made protein drink.
 Made with natural ingredients like grass-fed milk protein isolate, cocoa powder, organic agave, and sea salt, this is one of the better bottles in the supplement store.
 Not to mention, it has more protein than three hard boiled eggs which practically ensures it will keep you full and satisfied for hours between meals.

 10 pieces: 190 calories, 12 g fat, 2.5 g saturated fat, 115 mg sodium, 16 g carbs, 3 g fiber, 8 g sugar, 9 g protein

-While protein and snack bars can be great snacks for busy folks, sometimes you just want to slowly pick at something—like these small, chocolate coated protein bites.
+While protein and snack bars can be healthy snacks for busy folks, sometimes you just want to slowly pick at something—like these small, chocolate coated protein bites.
 Not only do we like that you can grab three or four bites instead of committing to an entire bar, we’re also digging the clean ingredient label.
 The bulk of this snack is comprised of almonds and pumpkin seeds, which explains the slow digesting (read: filling) protein and healthy fats.